 Typically marketing opportunities are open to graduates from any degree discipline.
-However, some employers may prefer graduates with a degree or postgraduate qualification in a relevant subject such as marketing, business or statistics.
+However, a degree or postgraduate qualification in a subject such as marketing, economics, business, statistics or sociology may be beneficial or preferred by employers.
 Some jobs, particularly those in industrial marketing, require a scientific or technical background.
+Membership and professional qualifications offered by professional bodies, such as The Chartered Institute of Marketing (CIM) or The Institute of Direct and Digital Marketing (IDM), may also be useful in securing a graduate job.
+Read more about the training and qualification offered by professional bodies here.

 Relevant paid or voluntary work experience can be beneficial.
 This can be gained in any commercial area which requires contact with customers or the general public.
 Larger employers also run vacation courses and placements which can give a useful insight into the profession.